nyoungstudios/Adobe-Acrobat-PDF-Tools/README.md

 * Merge Two PDFs by alternating Odd and Reverse Even Pages
 * Reverse Page Order of all Open PDFs
 * Reverse Page Order of Currently Focused (or selected) PDF
-* Create new PDF for each page of Currently Focused PDF
+* Create new PDFs for each page of Currently Focused PDF
+* Create new two page PDFs starting with every other page of Currently Focused PDF
 * Closes all open PDFs without asking to save them

 ## How to install?